GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-Why would you do that in the first place?
-The binding step is necessary, because class methods don't automatically bind `this` to the class instance.
-Let's demonstrate it with the help of the following ES6 class component.
+The binding step is necessary because class methods don't automatically bind `this` to the class instance.
+Let's demonstrate this with the help of the following ES6 class component.

 {title="Code Playground",lang=javascript}
 ~~~~~~~~